 Can I qualify for the WSOP from Michigan?

-Players using WSOP.com in Nevada and New Jersey can currently qualify for the WSOP online.
-They can even play in exclusive WSOP online bracelet events along with players on WSOP.com partner 888poker in Delaware.
+Yes, players using WSOP.com in Michigan can currently qualify for the WSOP online.
+They can even play in exclusive WSOP online bracelet events.

 Do I have to live in Michigan to play online poker in Michigan?